Skip to Content

 Each germinated plant will produce one carrot.
 Thin them out when the seedlings are an inch tall.

-Carrots that are green at the top have stayed in the ground too long.
+Green carrots at the top have stayed in the ground too long.
 They are still edible if you remove the green portion.

 However, the sooner a carrot is harvested, the tastier it will be.

-11 Best Vegetables Grown Underground 3
+11 Best Underground Vegetables — The Ultimate Guide 3

 The edible part of the plant is the swollen stem, called a hypocotyl, which grows underground, just above the roots.